Skipper (Barbie)

-Skipper Roberts is a doll created by Mattel in 1964 to be Barbie's younger sister.

-Mattel redesigned Skipper in 2009, adding a colored streak to her hair and giving her a tech-savvy personality.
-According to her fictional biography, Skipper calls herself a gadget girl who likes computers and trying out the latest technology.
-In the Barbie movies, she likes to work on her photo blog.
+Skipper Roberts is a doll created by Mattel in 1964 to be Barbie's young sister.
+Since 2009, she has a purple streak in her hair and is shown to have a tech-savvy and clever personality.
+Compared to her sisters, Skipper is shy and quiet, but also very sarcastic.
+In some of the Barbie films, she likes to work on her photo blog or DJing.
+She had a starring role in the 2023 television film, Barbie: Skipper and the Big Babysitting Adventure.

 Skipper's appearance has changed significantly since her introduction.
 The first Skipper doll was eight years old.
 She was designed as a response to requests for Barbie to have children; Mattel felt that a little sister would be a better choice instead.
-Skipper was later changed to a teenager, and a controversial "Growing Up Skipper" doll was created to demonstrate the change.
+Skipper was later changed to a teenager, and a controversial "Growing Up Skipper" doll with growable breasts was created to demonstrate the change.

 Fictional biography

 According to the Random House novels of the 1960s, Skipper is the second child of George and Margaret Roberts of Willows, Wisconsin (their first child being Barbie).
 In these novels, she attended Baker Elementary, while the Marvel Comics of the early 1990s had her at Central Junior High School.

 Since Skipper was re-released in 2009, she has had a new personality to match her redesigned appearance.
 She is described as a technology lover who likes "being a gadget girl and trying out the hottest techie toys."
-As of Barbie Dreamhouse Adventures, this iteration of Skipper is fourteen years old.
+Skipper is shown to be 14 years old in the TV series, Barbie Dreamhouse Adventures.

-Skipper's new design has also been rendered in computer animation for her appearances in the Barbie film series and the TV series Barbie Dreamhouse Adventures.
-For the TV show, Skipper and her sisters were given "a realistic and modern CGI look" that was different from previous entries in the franchise.
+Skipper current design has also been rendered in computer animation for her appearances in the Barbie film series and the television adaptations of the Barbie media franchise including Dreamhouse Adventures, where she and fellow younger sisters were given "a realistic and modern CGI look" that was different from previous entries in the franchise.